jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >* Encapsulated "just-in-time initialization" or "initialization on first use".

 # Single Instance
-There are valid domain model situations for which we would only desire no more than one instance for a class, such as the system clock, the file system, a repository, etc.
+There are valid domain model situations for which we would desire no more than one instance for a class, such as the system clock, the file system, a repository, etc.

 # Considering Static Methods
-Static methods are already associated with the class rather than an instance of the object.
+Static methods are already associated with the class rather than an instance of the class.
 That is, for most Object-Oriented (OO) languages, we can access a static method without having to do so via an instance of the class.
 Static attributes, which are associated with the class rather than an instance of the class, are also accessible from static methods without the need for an instance of the class.
 Isn’t making everything static already a type of Singleton?

 Technically, yes, it is.
 And we will see that Singleton’s mechanism uses a static method and static attribute, but Singleton is different, since it is an instance.

 Static methods are great for [Pure Functions](https://en.wikipedia.org/wiki/Pure_function), such mathematical operations.
 They are a core concept to [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).

-But objects, as in object instances, are first class citizens in OO languages.
+But objects object instances are first class citizens in OO languages.
 They can do things that static methods can’t do or can’t do as easily.
 They can be passed as arguments.
 They are more flexible.
 Since Singleton is an object instance, it can do things that static methods may not be able to do.

 I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
 It was a type of [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html).
 While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) for these static methods.
-Fortunately newer versions of [Mockito](https://site.mockito.org/) provide static method mocking, it’s not the most elegant mechanism I’ve seen, as I pointed out in [Mocking Frameworks](https://jhumelsine.github.io/2025/03/24/legacy-code.html#mocking-frameworks).
+Fortunately newer versions of [Mockito](https://site.mockito.org/) provide static method mocking.
+While it works, it’s not the most elegant mechanism I’ve seen, as I pointed out in [Mocking Frameworks](https://jhumelsine.github.io/2025/03/24/legacy-code.html#mocking-frameworks).

 # Singleton Implementation
 The Singleton implementation appears simple, which is one of its issues.

 ## The Classic Implementation
-Here is a Java equivalent of the C++ Singleton implementation from the Gang of Four (GoF) book:
+Here is a Java equivalent of the C++ Singleton implementation from the GoF book:
 ```java
 class SingletonA {
     private static SingletonA singleton = null;